carla-voneicken/BirthdaysAppKMP/README.md

 ## 🎂 Birthdays App

 This is a work-in-progress.
-And app to save birthdays of friends and family to be reminded to congratulate them.
+An app to save birthdays of friends and family to be reminded to congratulate them.

 ### ✨ About the Project